Skip to content

 Asset Limit Frequently Asked Questions

-Starting January 1, 2026, Medi-Cal will look at your assets (things you own) to decide if you can get or keep coverage.
+Medi-Cal started counting your assets (things you own) on January 1, 2026, to decide if you can get or keep coverage.
 This applies if you:

 This means you’ll need to share information about what you own when you apply for or renew your Medi-Cal.